 This Thanksgiving, switch things up from your typical stuffing side dish!
 This Croissant-Sausage Stuffing will be the talk of your Turkey Day.
 (Or should I say “Stuffing Day?)

-- Place the split croissants on a lined baking sheet and bake until crisp, about 5 minutes.
+Place the split croissants on the lined baking sheet and bake until crisp, about 5-10 minutes, cut side down.
 Remove and let cool.
-Coarsely crumble the croissants into a large bowl and set aside.
+Coarsely crumble or chop the croissants into a large bowl and set aside.